Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Avoid uncooked food from questionable sources.

 Dengue, Zika, and Chikungunya exist in the region.
-Prevention: Use Insect repellent, especially at dawn and dusk.
-Wear long sleeves and pants, particularly in high-mosquito areas or jungle.
+Prevention: Use Insect repellent, notably first thing in the morning and evening.
+Dress in long sleeves and trousers, particularly in high-mosquito areas or jungle.

 Apply repellent consistently.